al6x/micon/readme.md

 ```

 The example above is a good way to demonstrate how the IoC works in general, but it will not show two **extremelly important** aspects of IoC: **auto-discovery** and **auto-configuration**.
-In real-life scenario You probably will use it in a little different way, as will be shown below, and utilize these important features (I wrote a short article about why these features are important [You underestimate the power of IoC][article]).
+In real-life scenario You probably will use it in a little different way, as will be shown below, and utilize these important features (there's a short article about why these features are important [You underestimate the power of IoC][article]).

 I would like to repeat it one more time - **auto-discovery and auto-configuration is extremelly important features** of the IoC, don't ignore them.

-Below are the same example but done with utilizing these features, this is how the Micon IoC is supposed be used in real-life scenario.
+Below are the same example but done with utilizing these features, this is how the Micon IoC is supposed be used in the real-life scenario.
 As You can see it's almost empty, because all the components are auto-discovered, auto-loaded and auto-configured.
 Components are located in the [spec/example_spec/lib](https://github.com/alexeypetrushin/micon/blob/master/spec/example_spec/lib) folder.

+Please note that this time logger convigured automatically, with logger.yml configuration file.

 ``` ruby
 require 'micon'